Lt. Gov. resigns, arrested on federal bribery charges - NewsBreak

 Lt.
 Gov. resigns, arrested on federal bribery charges

 ALBANY, N.Y. ( NEWS10 ) — New York Lt.
 Gov. Brian Benjamin has resigned effective immediately.
 His resignation came hours after he was arrested on charges of bribery, honest services wire fraud, and falsification of records.New York Lt.
-Gov. Benjamin resigns after arrest, indictment
+Gov. Benjamin resigns after arrest

 Benjamin was arrested Tuesday in a federal corruption investigation .
 The indictment alleges that he schemed to obtain campaign contributions for his failed bid for New York City comptroller from a real estate developer in exchange for a $50,000 state grant.
 He reportedly offered his official authority and influence in the New York State Senate to funnel the funds.